The WLPC Mobile WLAN Testing Tool

 The final version of the tool was built using the NanoPi and comes pre-loaded with several testing tools.
 Here’s a picture from WLPC during the class where students are going through the sample tests designed by Jerry and Scott McDermott.

-“I needed to be able to go to different sites and quickly deploy this throughput testing device.
-It needed to be able test the throughput as well as the consistency of the network.
+“I needed to go to different sites and quickly deploy this throughput testing device.
+It needed to test the throughput and the consistency of the network.
 Measuring things, particularly like jitter, on the network to see if the networking was fluctuating.
 Was the network going fast-slow-fast-slow or was it running at a consistent speed end to end?
-I needed to not only test the Wi-Fi but also the the wired piece where the head end of the voice server would be.”
+I needed to not only test the Wi-Fi but also the wired piece where the head end of the voice server would be.”

 There were still some issues with cases and a good display screen.
 The current evolution, which seems to have hit all the pain points and is what was introduced at WLPC Phoenix 2018 is the NanoPi.